davidje13/web-listener/docs/API.md

 handler returns.

-Return handlers are called in the order they were registered, and from the innermost router to the outermost rooter.
+Return handlers are called in the order they were registered, and from the innermost router to the outermost router.
 Return handlers are not called for upgrade requests.

 Return handlers are not ordered with the other handlers, so they can be registered upfront if desired.
 If a return handler throws, the error will be passed to the next error handler after the